Course Content

 www.cardiffmet.ac.uk/fees.

-Currently there is a fees discount equivalent to one module per year available to students employed in one of Cardiff Metropolitan University's partnership schools for Initial Teacher Education and Training or partnership community organisations.
+There is a fee discount of 25% available to students who are employed in one of Cardiff Metropolitan University’s partnership schools for Initial Teacher Education and Training or partnership community.
+For further information please contact Admissions.

 Part-time fees: